-evaluate the risk of the trade transaction to decide whether an inspection is required and if so, assign the inspector and inspection time.
+The Management Authority will use the information submitted by the trader to evaluate the risk of the trade transaction for example by taking into account past compliance history of the trader and decide whether an inspection is required, assign an inspector and schedule the inspection.

-It is important that relevant information about inspections, in particular inspection time and observations are recorded in electronic format and stored in the system.
-It might be useful to equip Customs inspectors with portable electronic devices to ensure that all relevant data are readily available in the eCITES system.
-In reviewing the inspection results the Management Authority may request the trader to submit additional supporting information and documents to approve the import or export.
+Is important that relevant information on inspections conducted, in particular inspection time and observations are recorded in electronic format are stored in the system.
+It might be useful to equip inspectors with portable electronic devices to ensure that all relevant data are readily available in the eCITES system.